cselab/Mirheo/docs/source/user/tutorials.rst

     :figclass: align-center
     :width: 50%

-    Snapshot of the output files from :ref:`membranes-solvents-py`.
+    Snapshots of the output files from :ref:`membranes-solvents-py`.
     White particles are the outer solvent, blue particles are inner.
     Two of the four membranes are cut for visualization purpose.